atgreen/simple-scaler/README.md

 suffix representing its position in the sequence, starting from 1.
-So, for instance, with a name template of `azworker-`, the VMs must be named `azworker-1`, `azworker-2`, `azworker-3`, etc.  Note that your network must allow for ever node must be route to every other node.
+So, for instance, with a name template of `azworker-`, the VMs must be named `azworker-1`, `azworker-2`, `azworker-3`, etc.  Note that your network must allow for every node must be route to every other node.

 simple-scaler is monitored and controlled over a simple web API.